COPA-SSE: Semi-structured Explanations for Commonsense Reasoning

 \paragraph{Design goals.} Our goal is to add high-quality explanations to \bcopa.
 Since the nature of a good explanation is subject of debate \cite{miller2019explanation}, we adopt a working definition: A good explanation is a minimal set of relevant common sense statements that coherently connect the question and the answer.
 For example, the fact \emph{Opening credits play before a film.}\ connects the question \emph{The opening credits finished playing.\ What happened as a result?}\ and its answer \emph{The film began.} Commonsense KGs such as \cpnet{} provide such statements but have limited coverage \cite{hwang2021cometatomic20}.
 For example, even if question and answer concepts are found in the KG, the paths between them can degenerate into long chains of statements that are neither minimal nor relevant (Figure~\ref{fig:manual-subgraph}).

 In contrast to structured approaches, unstructured free-form text is not limited by KG coverage.
 Previous work has elicited such free-form explanations from crowdworkers, but suffers from low quality.
-For example, in a manual inspection of 1,200 \cose{} samples most explanations were judged to be not relevant to the question and only a small fraction were deemed acceptable explanations.
+For example, in a preliminary manual inspection of a random sample of 1,200 \cose{} explanations, one of the authors judged only a small fraction to be acceptable explanations in terms of relevance and thoroughness.

 Aiming for a golden middle, we devise a semi-structured explanation scheme comprising a set of triple-like statements.
-Each statement consists of open-ended head text and tail text connected with a \cpnet~relation.
+Each statement consists of open-ended head text and tail text connected with a \cpnet{} relation.
 In practice, crowdworkers created explanations by selecting a predicate from a list while providing free text for the two concept slots.
 This format encouraged workers to provide explanations close to our definition without being restricted to a pre-defined inventory of concepts.
-We refer to this combination of free text and \cpnet~predicates as \emph{semi-structured explanations}.
+We refer to this combination of free text and \cpnet{} predicates as \emph{semi-structured explanations}.

+Among related prior work, our approach is most similar to the explanation graphs by \cite{saha2021explagraphs}, which also combine ConceptNet relations and free text concepts, but differ in task, domain, and crowdsourcing protocol.